 Below: Another image from 2008

 Notes: This plant is indigenous to the Garden area.
 Eloise Butler catalogued it on Sept.
 6, 1907.
 She used one of the older names of that time, Cypripedium spectabile which has now been reclassified into C. reginae.
 It also has been planted in the Garden many times.
 Eloise Butler's records show that she obtained plants of this species on July 9, 1912; June 20, 1913; and again on June 30, 1917 (2 clumps) from a "meadow off Western Ave" (now Glenwood Ave near Russell); 3 clumps (17 stalks) on July 4, 1917 from a bog off Western Ave.
 More plants in 1918.
 Martha Crone was also a prolific planter of the species, adding plants in 1941, '45, '46, '47, '48, '49, '50, '55, and '56.
-Ken Avery planted it in 1965 Garden Curator Susan Wilkins has planted it several times, most recently in 2012 (see article about that listed below).
+Ken Avery planted it in 1965 Garden Curator Susan Wilkins has planted it several times with rescued plants, most recently in 2012 (see article about that listed below).
 It is native to Minnesota from the SE to the NE and NW where there are swamps and bogs.

 Showy-lady's-slipper is found in North America from Saskatchewan eastward in Canada and in the eastern half of the U.S. but only south as fas as Tennessee and the Carolinas.
 In Minnesota it has been found in over 2/3rds of the state, with the drier SW section excepted.
 There are six Cypripediums found in Minnesota: C. reginae, Showy Lady-s-slipper; C. acaule, Stem-less Lady-slipper (or Moccasin flower); C x andrewsii, Andrews's Lady-slipper; C. arietinum, Ram's head Lady-slipper; C. candidum, White Lady's-slipper; and C. parviflorum, Greater Yellow Lady's-slipper.